tisztamo/clock-of-life/README.md

 It is possible to speed up the simulation in manual mode (default is 12 steps/sec) but then you need to be quick to stop it at the right moment.
 It can be painful.

 To address the issue I have developed an experimental debugger which looks for moments of "period breaks".
-To use it zoom to a small area which processes a sparse signal and press to "Run to Signal" button.
+To use it zoom to a small area which processes a sparse signal and press "Run to Signal".

-- The debugger draws the first *period* generations onto a small canvas without clearing it between them, this way collecting a snapshot of all the cells that are active during normal periodic work.
+- The debugger draws the first *[period]* generations onto a small canvas without clearing it between them, this way collecting a snapshot of all the cells that are active during normal periodic work.
 - Then it switches to high speed by drawing only every 2^*step* generations.
 Thanks to the Hashlife algorithm the simulation is very fast when the inner generations are not rendered.
-- For every drawn generation it checks if there is any live cell which is not marked in the snapshot.
+- For every drawn generation it checks if there is any live cell which is not marked in the accumulated snapshot.
-If it finds one that must be part of the signal
+When it finds one, that must be part of the signal

 You may need to tune the parameters: Use higher *step* if you are working with the hour or AM/PM displays, and enter a high enough *period* if the debugger stops immediately without finding a signal.
-Don't forget to zoom in to a small area as the larger ones are not periodic and the canvas used to collect the snapshot is small.
+Don't forget to zoom in to a small area, as the larger ones are not periodic and also the canvas used to collect the snapshot is small.

 ### Embedding